 When the weather turns cold and you want to turn the thermostat up, it is important to conduct maintenance on your furnace.
 It is important to keep heating maintenance in mind every month of the year, too, but if that isn’t possible, the very least is to go down the following checklist to make sure you stay safe as you get warm.

-After you go through this checklist you are well on your way to having a problem-free fall and winter.
-If you want a professional opinion on the state of your furnace and live in the West Metro, Wright County, or Buffalo areas, reach out to DeZiel Heating & A/C at 763-684-3965 for reliable 24/7 service.
+For Oil Furnaces When was the last time you checked for and cleaned up soot?
+Professionals recommend doing this twice every cold weather season.
+Is the smoke from the exhaust black?
+If it is, the oil is not burning completely and something is wrong.
+Are the oil filter, gaskets, draft regulator, and pump strainer clean?
+How is the condition of the following parts of the furnace: Pump Air Tube Oil Nozzle Electrodes Transformer After you go through this checklist you are well on your way to having a problem-free fall and winter.
+If you want a professional opinion on the state of your furnace and live in the West Metro, Wright County, or Buffalo areas, reach out to DeZiel Heating & A/C at (763) 200-5453 for reliable 24/7 service.